vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-DrsAutomationLevel.md

 ## Synopsis

-Returns the vSphere Distributed Resource Scheduler setting configured on the server for a cluster.
+Returns the vSphere Distributed Resource Scheduler (DRS) setting configured on the vCenter for a specified cluster.

 ## Syntax